 Synopsis of Introduction

 I am proposing the hypothesis that in its primary state orgone is independently conscious and physical but mass-free and thus corresponds to what could now be called ‘spirit’ but in a strictly scientific sense.
-If preferred the terms, ‘Primary Field’, ‘Prime Force’ or ‘Physico-Consciousness’ could be used to describe this level of the life-force or orgone.
+If preferred the terms, ‘Primary Field’, ‘Prime Force’, 'Unified Field' or ‘Physico-Consciousness Field’ could be used to describe this level of the life-force or orgone.
 I tend to use the phrase life-force rather than life-energy to describe orgone in totality as this phrase is more compatible with orgone being a continuum as detailed.
 The physical consciousness level of orgone could be a 'force' in that it would be capable of creating movement within the realms of energy and matter.

 1: Theoretical Basis